xbase01/xbase01/README.md

 <h2 align="left">Hi 👋!
-My name is Jude and I'm a passionate bioinformatician/biocurator based in Moscow.</h2>
+My name is Jude and I'm a passionate bioinformatician/biocurator base in Moscow.</h2>

 - 🔭 I’m currently working on **analyzing the molecular processes of novel CTD-2587H24.5**